pmarkun/textos/whosechangeisit.md

 In the new movements  - like Indignados - you don't see any form of 'colective organization'.
 The participation was of individuals.
 The social networks the main tool that allowed to aggregate and fire the mobilization.

+**Diversity**

-Another thing to look into the difficult of sustaining the mobilization (in both areas) is the diversity.
+Another thing to look into the difficult of sustaining the mobilization (in both examples) is the diversity.
 The anti-globalization movement started a retorical praise for the diversity as an new way to fight at the global level.
 But that also what lead to the difficulty to stabilish common agendas.

-In Indignados, in the squares, it was like a Babel.
+In Indignados, in the squares, it was even worse like a Babel Tower.
 It was impossible to create those commons agendas - it has to do with the increase of individualization and the decline of the collective organization.
-Fragmentation of the individualization, of the people.
+Fragmentation of the individualization and of the people.

-Do we have/Can we imagine or draw for those experiences (or other) some new organization fixes for those collective dynamics?

-**Fighting Political Rights**
-* Democracy is not working
-* We need to create new ways
-* Rights threatened by neo-liberal policies
-* New rights

-**Do you think they failed?**
-You can say they failed.
-Why they failed at the end?
-Why they failed in being an lasting actor?
-To push strategically into changes?

-Five stars movement - a movement that won the last election.
-There is a crise of the political family ideology.

-So they failed, but also produced changes in terms of culture.

-**The end?**
-It did ended 'literally'.
-It ended as a mobilization.
-Ended as public discourse that was able to shape the public agenda.
-The fact is that you disappear.
-It does disappear as a 'spectacle'.
-(Altought we cannot translate the original idea of spectacle in the new dynamics of networks.)

-After the 'end' they start as they start to become invisible, they also start to become more descentralized and start to affect politics and policies more directly.

 **Common ground**

+So where is the common ground?
 Being against something is a platform.
 But also, positevelly, there is a systemic critique - that there is a problem with the system itself.

-Claim of autonomy.
+But above all there is a claim of autonomy.
 It's very difficult to impose hierarquical organization on those movements.

 And against you can see a growth in this culture between the Anti-globalization and Indignados movements.